Ana Botella: Early political career

 Botella joined the People's Alliance in 1978.
 She served for 14 years as civil servant in the Ministry of the Interior, the Civil Governance of Logroño, the Ministry of Public Works, the Ministry of Finance, and the Ministry of Finance in Valladolid.

 Politics of Madrid

 Botella served on the Madrid City Council from 2003 to 2011.
 During her terms, she served as deputy mayor to Alberto Ruiz-Gallardón and oversaw the Departments of Social Services (2003-2007) and Environment (2007-2011).

 She was criticized for failure to tackle Madrid's air pollution which frequently exceeded permitted levels while she was responsible for the city's environment.
-Botella was an outspoken climate change skeptic.
+Botella was an outspoken climate change denier.

+In September 2013, Botella garnered national attention following embarrassing and nonsensical comments made in broken English during Madrid's push to host the 2020 Summer Olympics, which derailed what was otherwise a highly respected bid and turned her into a popular meme.

 When Ruiz-Gallardón resigned to become the Justice Minister in Prime Minister Mariano Rajoy's government, Botella became mayor on 27 December 2011.
 On 9 September 2014, Botella announced that she would not run for re-election in the May 2015 elections.